projectcalico/calico/docs/cni/kubernetes/KubernetesIntegration.md

 This document describes the steps required to install Calico on an existing Kubernetes cluster.

+This document explains an installation of Calico that includes Kubernetes NetworkPolicy support.
+Older versions of Calico include annotation-based policy support.
+While this is no longer recommended, the documentation for annotation-based policy can still be found in [an older release](https://github.com/projectcalico/calico-containers/blob/v0.20.0/docs/cni/kubernetes/AnnotationPolicy.md).

 ## Requirements
-- An existing Kubernetes cluster running Kubernetes >= v1.1
+- An existing Kubernetes cluster running Kubernetes >= v1.1.
+To use NetworkPolicy, Kubernetes >= v1.3.0 is required.
 - An `etcd` cluster accessible by all nodes in the Kubernetes cluster
   - Calico can share the etcd cluster used by Kubernetes, but it's recommended that a separate cluster is set up.